Edwin Hickman Ewing: Career

 Elected as a Whig to the Twenty-ninth Congress, Ewing served from January 2, 1846 to March 3, 1847, and was not a candidate for renomination, and resumed practicing law with his brother Andrew Ewing, until 1851.
 His health was failing and he took a trip abroad beginning on April 2, 1851, and was absent eighteen months.

 In 1857 he bought a plantation in Rutherford County, and moved there, but returned to Nashville in 1859 with his son-in-law and daughter, Mr. and Mrs. Emmet Eakin, and lived with them for a year, when they removed to Saline County, Missouri, near Marshall.
 In 1860 he again removed to Murfreesboro, Tennessee to live with his son, Josiah W. Ewing, intending to practice law no more.
 After the Civil War, he was appointed president of the University of Nashville.

 Death

-Ewing died in Murfreesboro, Tennessee on April 24, 1902 (age 92 years, 143 days), and is interred at Murfreesboro City Cemetery.
+Ewing died in Murfreesboro, Tennessee on April 24, 1902, and is interred at Murfreesboro City Cemetery.
 He was the brother of fellow congressman Andrew Ewing.